syncfusion-content/wpf-docs/wpf/RichTextBox/FAQ-Section/Why-does-out-of-memory-exception-throw-on-opening-large-size-documents-in-SfRichTextBoxAdv.md

 # Opening large size documents in WPF SfRichTextBoxAdv control

-This page explains Opening large size documents in WPF SfRichTextBoxAdv control and more details.
+This page explains Why does out of memory exception throw on opening large size documents in WPF SfRichTextBoxAdv control and more details.

 ## Why does out of memory exception throw on opening large size documents in WPF RichTextBox (SfRichTextBoxAdv)